 Housing Planning targets households who are experiencing a housing crisis but are not currently unsheltered.
 This includes working with households facing eviction as well as those who are doubled-up with other households and can no longer remain in their current housing situation.
 Housing Stability Coaches work with clients to discuss their specific situation and problem solve what resources are available both from the client’s own support networks, other supports, and from the Housing Link.
 The goal is for clients to maintain their current housing if it is safe.

 *Eviction Prevention and Foreclosure Prevention Assistance are available to eligible households.
-For Eviction Prevention, call the Housing Link Helpline and see this document.
-For foreclosure prevention/mortgage assistance, click here.
+For Eviction Prevention, the Bucks Emergency Rental Assistance (BERA) Program is currently accepting applications.

 Bucks County has three year-round shelters: